iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 Once I'd finished my board, I had between fifteen and twenty-five days worth of work to do in ten days.
 Obviously that wasn't going to happen, but it was encouraging that everything that looked like it wouldn't make the cut was an advanced feature rather than core functionality.

-### Step 4: Programming, Motherfucker!
+### Step 4: Programming!

 *Finally*, after three days of mocking and planning, I pushed "New Project" in Xcode and started coding.
 This seemed like a lot of honest-to-goodness work for what is supposed to be a fun side-project!

-# Two Weeks Later…
+## Two Weeks Later…

-First up: It's been a *long* time since I wrote a "proper" application for iOS (my last complete app ran on the original iPhone), and I did everything the new way: it's all Autolayout with roughly half of the constraints done in Interface Builder and the rest in code, and there isn't a `drawRect:` in sight.
+As a bit of a side note: It's been a *long* time since I wrote a "proper" application for iOS (my last complete iOS app ran on the original iPhone), and I did everything the new way: it's all Auto Layout with roughly half of the constraints done in Interface Builder and the rest in code, and there isn't a `drawRect:` in sight.
 I had a lot of fun learning about the new stuff in iOS 7!

-But, the golden question is… was adding three days of Agile overhead to plan out what is ostensibly a throwaway side project worth it?
+But, the golden question is… was adding three days of overhead to plan out what is ostensibly a throwaway side project worth it?
 Without it, I'd have had thirteen days to code instead of ten, and as a programmer I enjoy coding a lot more than I do planning and drawing boxes in Photoshop.

 The answer, much to my surprise, is an unreserved YES.